prof3ssorSt3v3/mad9011/docs/assignments/proj.md

 It's time for the finale!

-The final assignment for this semester is to create an Android app experience.
+The final project for this semester is to create an Android app experience.

 Putting our Illustrator, Photoshop, SVG, and Xd prototype skills to test to complete an app launching experiece.
 (Design in mind that these graphics will be presented in Web front-end coding: html, css, and svg.)